IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 4. (Optional) To use CSI Topology, at least one node in the cluster must have the label-prefix of `topology.block.csi.ibm.com` to introduce topology awareness.

-      **Important:** This label-prefix must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
-If the nodes do not have the proper label-prefix before installation, CSI Topology cannot be used with the CSI driver.
+      This label-prefix must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
+If the nodes do not have the proper label-prefix before installation, CSI Topology cannot be used with the CSI driver.{: .important}

       For more information, see [Configuring for CSI Topology](../configuration/configuring_topology.md).